yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 One such case is the Linux kernel extension [MADV_REMOVE](https://man7.org/linux/man-pages/man2/madvise.2.html), which allows for freeing up a given range of memory pages, "punching a hole" in the specified range of memory.

 Thanks to byte[]’s work, the emulator can {{< gh-hovercard "12358" "take advantage" >}} of this extension to remove the requirement of needing 3GB of free RAM immediately after booting a game, and to also significantly decrease boot times while at it.
-Memory isn’t a problem for most users with 16GB of system RAM (unless you do too much stuff in the background), but for 8GB or lower users running an OS with a Linux kernel (desktop Linux or Android), this greatly reduces immediate memory requirements, even allowing `Celeste` to work on 4GB devices…
+Memory isn’t a problem for most users with 16GB of system RAM (unless you have too many background processes), but for users with 8GB or lower running an OS with a Linux kernel (desktop Linux or Android), this greatly reduces immediate memory requirements, even allowing `Celeste` to work on 4GB devices…

 …For a time.
 While the system doesn’t need to provide the full 3GB at game boot now, the game will still slowly demand that amount as it runs.
 But this might be enough to let 8GB devices, or even 6GB ones (which we don’t officially support, but users use them anyway) reach the next save point.